 $7.50.
 This fee should be paid prior to returning home.

-All non-US citizens are required to obtain either an F-1 or J-1 visa to study in the United States.
+All non-US citizens are required to obtain a J-1 visa to study in the United States.

 Residence halls; off-campus options.
 On-campus housing varies based on facility and private/share options but ranges from approximately $1,800-3,000/semester, including utilities, internet TV, and WI-FI; housing availability can vary between semesters.
+On-campus housing cannot be guaranteed after June 1.
+University Village (apartment style) and Residence Hall 1 (dormitory style with Ski-mester passes) are extremely popular and fill very fast.
+Students should apply for admission as soon as possible so they can apply for housing before it fills up.
+Students should be prepared to live in an alternate room in case their preferred option is full.
 Off campus housing is available, and generally ranges between approximately $350-700 per month.

-A meal plan is not required but is recommended.
+A meal plan is required for all students living at Wildcat Village (dormitory style) but is optional for students living at University Village (apartment style).
 Prices range from approximately $1,500-2,700/semester.

 Fly into Salt Lake City, Utah.
 Free transportation to campus is provided on certain days with advance reservation.